ajay-sreeram/ajay-sreeram/README.md

 * Java modules to trigger reports to managers and sending bulk sms to publish offers.

 𝗛𝗮𝗰𝗸𝗮𝘁𝗵𝗼𝗻 𝗽𝗿𝗼𝗷𝗲𝗰𝘁𝘀
-* Neural presentation, add/modify elements in slides by processing the brain neural signals (Runner Up)
+* Neural presentation, add/modify elements in slides by processing the brain neural signals (Runner-up)
 * RaspberryPi robot to monitor guests entering stores, for Covid-19 safety.
 (Winner)
 * Flutter app for in-store cart checkout, live commerce feature and a dashboard to engage those orders.
 * Important phrases extraction from product reviews.
-(Runner up)
+(Runner-up)
 * In car voice bot for basic enquiries about near by target stores.
 (Winner)
 * Predicting the road accident over a period of time at particular location.
-(Winner)
+(Runner-up)
 * Converting handwritten wireframes to UI code.
 (Winner)
 * Voice bot to build a customised static website.
 (Winner)
 * Restaurant app to order food and track from the table.
-(Runner up)
+(Runner-up)

 𝗣𝗲𝗿𝘀𝗼𝗻𝗮𝗹 𝗣𝗿𝗼𝗷𝗲𝗰𝘁𝘀
 * Live agent dashboard with smart recomendations, automatic tagging, conversational analysis.